I follow a user-centric design approach, by keeping your business goals and objectives in alignment with the needs and expectations of your users.

 5) Delivery: Detailed design and specification

-Depending on the scope of the project and my involvement on delivering the final product myself or working with developers there are a variety of methods to delivering the detailed design and specification.
-I use the following: UI mock-ups, user flow mock-ups, story boarding, information hierarchies/site maps, mock-ups, paper prototypes, animation mock-ups, video sketches, and wireframes.
+Depending on the scope of the project and my involvement in delivering the final product myself or working with developers there are a variety of methods for delivering the detailed design and specification.
+I use the following: UI mock-ups, user flow mock-ups, storyboarding, information hierarchies/site maps, mock-ups, paper prototypes, animation mock-ups, video sketches, and wireframes.